-The Theatre Department's combined historical, theoretical and applied curriculum develops a wide range of knowledge and practical skills that prepares students for a variety of careers, and enriches many aspects of their lives.
+The Theatre Department's combined historical, theoretical and applied curriculum develops a wide range of knowledge and practical skills.
+Theatre studies prepare students for a variety of careers, and enrich many aspects of their lives.
 The department provides opportunities for individuals to wrestle with the important questions of human existence, including understanding themselves in many diverse and complex global and domestic cultural contexts.